re-building an old PC for photo editing

 This is product photography?
 OK, Amazon...

-I also stripped out the old CD (or possibly DVD) drive as dead-weight.
+I also stripped out the old CD (or possibly DVD) drive as dead weight.
 This again allowed better airflow and was redundant to the external Blue Ray Data drive that I'd picked up in the spring (for another ¥2000).
-That drive allows me to write 25GB disks that will last at least 25 years, unlike CD's and DVD's which are generally useless after about five years.
-The difference in the technology is that the latter use ink while the former burn a physical difference into the disk.
+That drive allows me to write 25GB and 50GB disks that will last at least 25 years - unlike CD's and DVD's which are generally useless after about five years.

 The last change I made was a gorgeous little USB 3 adapter.
-I had no idea that the baby PCIE slot tucked under the video card would be of any use but when I spotted this amazing gizmo I realized that my days of two-hour BR-D writes and interminable SD card reads were over.
+This baby PCIE slot tucked under the video card would eliminate the days of two-hour BR-D writes and interminable SD card reads.
 For a bit under ¥2000 I could now attach the external RAID-1 drive bay we'd brought from Canada, and I could attach my disk burner or SD card reader as needed.

 awesome USB 3.0